tinymce/tinymce-docs/plugins/annotations.md

 ---
 layout: default
 title: Annotations
-description: TinyMCE Annotations provides ability to provide additional information about a selected piece of content and creates identifiers for each added annotation.
+description: TinyMCE Annotations provides ability to describe particular features or add general information to a piece of content and creates identifiers for each added annotation.
 keywords: annotation annotations
 ---

-TinyMCE Annotation feature encourages content re-usability and makes the content more readable, maintainable, and flexible.
-These are pieces of code which don't have any direct impact on the execution of the code, instead they provide additional data about the program to either the compiler or the run-time system.
-This data is used by the compiler or the run time system to do a variety of things - generation of additional code, XML files, suppress warnings, errors, etc.
-User can even define annotation types, the way we define classes.
+TinyMCE Annotation provides flexibility in the appearance and placement of your content because you can select individual pieces of text and edit them.

 ## Using the Annotator Plugin